 - How does the sales rep demo?

-- How the solution is delivered, what is the sales playbook?
+- What is the sales playbook?

 Post Sales Camp Learning

-Many leading companies certify their sales team as “ready” for sales engagements at this stage
+Many leading companies certify their sales team as “ready” for sales engagements at this stage.

-On the job Sales Onboarding
+On-the-Job Sales Onboarding

-If you are interested to see how Streamz platform can help improve your onboarding process and make your sales rep more productive faster, check out our solution here.
+The StreamzAI platform can help improve your sales rep’s onboarding process and make them more productive faster.
+If interested check out our solution here.